 Buzzwords are also a very popular sales marketing tool.
 And when used carefully, they can compel and convince audiences to buy a product or take a specific desired action.

 Take the word “superfood,” for example.
 As one of the latest buzzwords in the health-food world, seeing something labeled as a “superfood” makes consumers believe that the product has some kind of magical, life-changing quality.
 In reality, there are no legal qualifications for calling something a “superfood,” so it truly is just a fancy buzzword used to sell food.

 The marketing world is full of buzzwords— some valuable and helpful, and some just fancy sounding filler words.

 Authority marketing is the art of putting yourself in a position where you are the expert, or authority, on a particular subject or industry.
-This is an effective way of marketing because, by establishing yourself as the expert in your field, consumers will be more likely to go to you for the products or services they need.
-Being an authority allows you to dominate over your competition.
+This is an effective way of marketing because, by establishing yourself as an expert in your field, consumers will be more likely to go to you for the products or services they need.
+Being an authority allows you to dominate your competition.